-Embedded within the climate analysis was the Intergovernmental Panel on Climate Change's (IPCC) representative concentration pathways (RCP) 4.5 and 6.0 intermediate scenarios of global GHG emission reductions and resulting global mean surface temperature increases.
-Avista selected the modeling results based on RCP 4.5.
-The intermediate modeling results of RCP 6.0 are similar to and within the modeling boundaries of RCP 4.5 during the IRP planning horizon.
 The Company then utilized BPA's subset of modeling combinations, which represents a sufficient cross section of outcomes, to calculate monthly generation by utilizing a regression model relating flow to generation for each Avista hydroelectric facility and from five contracted hydroelectric projects located on the Columbia River.

 When comparing the differences between prior IRP modeling that used an 80-year historical hydro record to the current climate analysis, annual hydro generation is similar between the two as it is projected that warming temperatures will increase annual hydro generation.
 On a monthly basis there is an increase in hydro generation during the winter and early spring months and a decrease in the summer months.
-This is consistent with regional forecasts predicting an overall increase in annual precipitation with less snow fall and an earlier snow pact melt.4
+This is consistent with regional forecasts predicting an overall increase in annual precipitation with less snow fall and an earlier snow pact melt.

 In addition to impacting hydroelectric generation, warming temperatures will also impact electric demand.
 While the temperature forecast has a relatively small impact on annual load growth overall, it has a significant impact on the distribution of electric load within the calendar year.
-The impact on load growth comes from the shift of load from winter to summer.5 It is expected that warming temperatures in our region will reduce electric heating load in the winter and correspondingly increase electric cooling load in the summer going forward.
+The impact on load growth comes from the shift of load from winter to summer.
+It is expected that warming temperatures in our region will reduce electric heating load in the winter and correspondingly increase electric cooling load in the summer going forward.

 The Company's 2023 Natural Gas IRP's temperature forecast also incorporated the climate analysis developed for the RMJOC.
 The temperature forecast is an important component for developing and understanding the natural gas demand forecast for long-term planning purposes.
 Regional warming temperatures will impact average natural gas customer demand yet maintain peak demand risk and require flexible resources to meet possible extreme cold temperature events.
-Overall, consistent with the Electric IRP results, there will be a gradual decline in the natural gas demand for heating-related purposes required in the winter going forward.6
+Overall, consistent with the Electric IRP results, there will be a gradual decline in the natural gas demand for heating-related purposes required in the winter going forward.

-4 Please see Chapter 4 of Avista's 2023 Electric IRP for additional information regarding impacts to hydroelectric generation.
+&lt;sup>4 Please see Chapter 5 of Avista's 2025 Electric IRP for additional information regarding impacts to hydroelectric generation.

-- 5 Please see Chapter 2 of Avista's 2023 Electric IRP for additional information regarding impacts to electric load. - 6 Please see Chapter 2 of Avista's 2023 Natural Gas IRP for additional information regarding impacts to natural gas demand.
+Please see Chapter 3 of Avista's 2025 Electric IRP for additional information regarding impacts to electric load.

+&lt;sup>6 Please see Chapter 2 of Avista's 2023 Natural Gas IRP for additional information regarding impacts to natural gas demand.